His Dark Materials (TV series): Casting

 On 8 March 2018, it was announced that Dafne Keen had signed on to star in the series to play Lyra with director Tom Hooper signed on to direct.
 Lin-Manuel Miranda would star as Lee Scoresby.
 On 8 June 2018, it was reported that James McAvoy, Clarke Peters, and Ruth Wilson had joined the cast.

 On 27 July 2018, the BBC and Bad Wolf revealed the cast and crew for the series.

 On 1 July 2020, it was revealed that Bella Ramsey had been cast in the role of Angelica in series 2.
+Casting Director Kahleen Crawford said, "Ella and Bella were so strong in their performances.
+If I’m remembering correctly, it was essentially decided that their parts should be made bigger – and there would be more for them to do onscreen."

 Additional casting for the third series was announced on 22 June 2021, including Adewale Akinnuoye-Agbaje as Commander Ogunwe, Jamie Ward as Father Gomez, Kobna Holdbrook-Smith as Balthamos, Simon Harrison as Baruch, and Amber Fitzgerald-Woolfe as Ama.
 Chipo Chung was also reported as playing the angel Xaphania, who was voiced by Sophie Okonedo in series 2.

 On 20 September 2021, it was announced that Sian Clifford and Jonathan Aris had been cast in series 3.

 Music

 On 14 August 2019, it was announced that Lorne Balfe was hired to score the series.
 Speaking about the job, Balfe stated that he "wanted to write a musical letter to the creators of the show", also mentioning that the series was a "mammoth task" and one of his biggest projects yet.
 Scoring primarily took place in St David's Hall in Cardiff, Wales with the BBC National Orchestra of Wales, while the ethnic Bulgarian choir was recorded in Bulgaria with additional remote sessions taking place at the Synchron Scoring Stage in Vienna, Austria with the Synchron Stage Orchestra.
 Also featured on the score are cellist Tina Guo, Red Hot Chili Peppers drummer Chad Smith, classical French horn player Sarah Willis, violinist Lindsey Stirling, and recordist Richard Harvey.
 Two soundtrack albums were released: a musical anthology with thematic pieces and an album containing all the cues used in the series.
-Silva Screen Records released the albums digitally on 3 November 2019 and 20 December 2019 respectively.
+Silva Screen Records released the albums digitally on 3 November 2019 and 20 December 2019, respectively.

 Lorne Balfe's His Dark Materials score was nominated for two awards: for Best Original Score for a Television Series at the 2020 International Film Music Critics Association (IFMCA) awards and for Music – Original Title at the 2020 Royal Television Society awards.